 The second option is to jump in a Colectivo which is the most common and cheapest mode of transport in San Cristobal de las Casas.

-If you don’t mind a bit of exercise it’s possible to walk from San Cristobal to Arcotete which takes around 1.5 hours.
+If you don’t mind a bit of exercise it’s possible to walk from San Cristobal which takes around 1.5 hours.

-For the low cost of taking a Colectivo or a taxi to Arcotete, I strongly recommend these options as opposed to walking.
+For the low cost of taking a Colectivo or a taxi, I strongly recommend these options as opposed to walking.

 ARCOTETE SAN CRISTOBAL ENTRANCE FEES

-There is an entrance fee of 10 MXN to enter the park at Arcotete and an additional 15 MXN if you wish to enter inside the caves (gruta).
+There is an entrance fee of 10 MXN to enter the park and an additional 15 MXN if you wish to enter inside the caves (gruta).

-A series of zip lines (tirolesa) can be found inside El Arcotete park if you’re up for an adrenaline-fuelled adventure!
+A series of zip lines (tirolesa) can be found inside the park if you’re up for an adrenaline-fuelled adventure!
 The cost of the zip line is 100 MXN per person.

 On top of that, boat rides (lancha) along the Fogotico River are also available for just 20 MXN.

-There are two walking trails which you can take at the entrance to the park.
+There are two walking trails that you can take at the entrance to the park.

 It doesn’t matter if you go left or right at the beginning because it’s a circuit trail that all links together.

-The way is a combination of concrete paths and rocky trails which is clearly marked with signposts so you won’t get lost.
+The way is a combination of concrete paths and rocky trails which are clearly marked with signposts so you won’t get lost.